Hasbro: 2008–2018

 In 2008, Hasbro acquired game maker Cranium, Inc. for $77.5 million.
 The deal was announced on January 4 and closed on January 25.

 Hasbro and Universal Pictures signed an agreement in February 2008 to derive four films from seven Hasbro properties for production.
 In May, Bennett Schneir was hired to lead its Hasbro Films division, while Hasbro also reacquired series based on their properties from Sunbow Productions.

 The year of his promotion to CEO of Hasbro, Brian Goldner was named CEO of the year by News Corporation affiliate website MarketWatch.com.
 Goldner became the first person not from the founding Hassenfeld family to hold the position.

 In 2009, the Milton Bradley and Parker Bros. brands were retired after 25 years and eighteen years of Hasbro ownership respectively.
 That same year, Hasbro Studios was formed for TV development, production and distribution.
 On December 11, 2012, Hasbro transferred all entertainment divisions to Hasbro Studios, including their LA-based film group, and Cake Mix Studio, the company's Rhode Island–based producer of commercials and short form content.

 Hasbro collaborated with Discovery on The Hub, a cable television network targeting younger children and families, which launched on October 10, 2010.
 The venture found unexpected success with the revival of the My Little Pony franchise, My Little Pony: Friendship Is Magic, which became the network's highest-rated program and attracted a significant cult following among teens and adults.
-The Hub was renamed to Hub Network in 2013, and was rebranded again as Discovery Family on October 13, 2014.
+The Hub was renamed Hub Network in 2013, and was rebranded again as Discovery Family on October 13, 2014.
 In 2013, Hasbro renewed its deal to produce Marvel Comics and Star Wars toys through at least 2020.

 In 2011, Greenpeace accused Hasbro of purchasing paper for its packaging from ancient forests in Indonesia.
 Hasbro changed its paper purchasing policy, earning the company praise from Greenpeace executive director Phil Radford, who said: "The new Hasbro policy will also increase the recycled and Forest Stewardship Council (FSC) certified paper in its toy packaging.
 Hasbro's new commitments are great news for Indonesian rainforests and the people and wildlife that depend on them."

-By April 2011, Hasbro started 360 Manufacturing Services, a contract OEM game manufacturing operating out of Hasbro's USA plant.
+By April 2011, Hasbro started 360 Manufacturing Services, a contract OEM game manufacturing operating out of Hasbro's nearly 1,000,000-square-foot manufacturing facility in East Longmeadow, Massachusetts, United States.
 Having been absent from the building block market since the failure of the Built to Rule line, Hasbro re-entered the market with the Kre-O line in late 2011, starting with some Transformers-based sets.